 This phonetic difference may take some getting used to, but it shouldn’t hinder communication.

 The Use of Vos in Argentina

-Another unique feature of Argentine Spanish is the use of the Voseo.
+Another unique feature of Argentine Spanish is the Voseo.

-Using the vos form may take a bit of practice, but once you figure out how it works the construction is rather simple and you might even find some verbs easier to conjugate.
+Using the vos form may take a bit of practice, but once you figure out how it works the construction is rather simple.

 How to Conjugate Verbs Using ‘Vos’